 The Prolon box contains a 118ml (4 fl oz) bottle of liquid, called L-Drink, for each of days 2 to 5.
 Based on your bodyweight, you decant a specified amount of the L-Drink into a water bottle, and dilute the rest with tap water.
 Then you aim to drink the whole thing throughout the day.

 Valter describes the function of the L-Drink as being to provide an external source of glycerol.
 People who are in a fasted state naturally produce glycerol, and this is used for gluconeogenesis (the production of glucose (energy) from non-carbohydrate substrates like fat and muscle).
-If there isn’t enough glycerol, the body can end up breaking down muscle.
-Valter notes that after 3 Prolon cycles, when measured, people are found to have lost minimal amounts of muscle – and one of the reasons could be due to the L-Drink.
+Valter notes in the video below that after 3 Prolon cycles, when measured, people are found to have lost minimal amounts of muscle – and one of the reasons could be due to the L-Drink.

 See the video below for more on Valter Longo discussing the role of glycerol: